dominicprice/endplay/README.md

 >>> h.diamonds = "9752"
 ```

 Moving back to the `Deal` object itself, as well as the four hands it also contains some other information such as the trump suit, player on lead and cards played to the current trick.
 Many functions in the *endplay* library will ignore these values, but the double dummy solving algorithms in particular may rely on these to provide accurate results.
-The trump suit and player on lead can be set by setting the `tump` and `first` properties respectively:
+The trump suit and player on lead can be set by setting the `trump` and `first` properties respectively:

 ```python
 >>> d = Deal("65..2. .A.AK. .J.97.
 8..83.")